GoogleCloudPlatform/cluster-health-scanner/README.md

 ## 5. Useful Commands and Cheat Sheet

-The following sections shows some potentially useful commands and processes when working with CHS.
-These have been organized by sections based on what stage of CHS you are focusing on.
+The following sections show some potentially useful commands and processes when working with CHS.
+These sections are organized based on the CHS stage you are focusing on.

 ### 5.1 Preparation